 All other materials are non-magnetic.
 Metals and alloys are classified as either hard or soft.
 Hard magnetic materials retail magnetism after the initial magnetism has been removed.

 Soft magnetic materials can be easily magnetized or demagnetized and the retain actually no magnetism when the magnetizing force is removed.

-Magnetic materials are used in a large variety of electrical and electronic component like computers, televisions, video cassettes, and the transducer, etc.
+Magnetic materials are used in a large variety of electrical and electronic components like computers, televisions, video cassettes, and a transducer, etc.

 Hard magnetic materials have a low permeability Where are soft magnetic materials have a high permeability.